-During the first three months of 2017, the average oil price of West Texas Intermediate ("WTI") increased to \$51.62 per barrel from \$33.35 per barrel in the first three months of 2016.
-Natural gas prices increased to an average price of \$3.02/Mcf (Henry Hub) for the first three months of 2017 compared to \$1.99/Mcf (Henry Hub) for the first three months of 2016.
-North American drilling rig activity increased 43% in the first three months of 2017 as compared to the first three months of 2016.
+During the first six months of 2017, the average oil price of West Texas Intermediate ("WTI") increased to \$49.85 per barrel from \$39.55 per barrel in the first six months of 2016.
+Natural gas prices increased to an average price of \$3.05/Mcf (Henry Hub) for the first six months of 2017 compared to \$2.07/Mcf (Henry Hub) for the first six months of 2016.
+North American drilling rig activity increased 73% in the first six months of 2017 as compared to the first six months of 2016.

 In recent years, there has been an increase in the global supply of crude oil, including the contribution of U.S. shale oil, at a pace exceeding demand growth.
-This increase combined with a hesitance on the part of the Organization of Petroleum Exporting Countries ("OPEC") to curb production triggered a dramatic decline in oil prices that began in late 2014 and continued throughout 2016, although supply and demand is expected to tighten with production cuts announced by OPEC in November 2016.
-This low price environment, in turn, resulted in a dramatic decline in exploration and production ("E&P") capital spending by our customers, which directly impacts our business.
+This increase combined with a hesitance on the part of the Organization of Petroleum Exporting Countries ("OPEC") to curb production triggered a dramatic decline in oil prices that began in late 2014 and continued throughout 2016.
+This low price environment, in turn, resulted in a dramatic decline in E&P capital spending by our customers, which directly impacts our business.
 In 2016, customer spending fell by 27%, following a 21% decline in 2015, which brought spending to its lowest levels since 2009.
 This marked the first time in nearly 30 years that global spending has been down in consecutive years.
-However, since their November announcement, OPEC appears to be following through with production cuts and we are encouraged by recent improvements in oil prices and drilling activity and expect 2017 revenue to be higher than 2016.
-Prominent exploration and production ("E&P") spending surveys, which include many of our customers, indicate that 2017 spending will increase with more significant growth in 2018 and 2019.
+However, since its November 2016 announcement, OPEC has attempted to enforce production cuts and we are encouraged by recent improvements in oil prices and drilling activity and expect 2017 revenue to be higher than 2016.
+Prominent E&P spending surveys, which include many of our customers, indicate that 2017 spending will increase in North America with additional growth in 2018 and 2019, while forecasts outside of North America are more subdued.
 We expect our business to follow the same trend.
+However, in the short-term, oil prices remain volatile and changes in oil prices could impact customer spending levels.